AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 .. _tu-sf-type_declarations-01:

-1. Access type declarations are not permitted in |SPARK|.
+1. Named access-to-constant types are permitted in |SPARK|.
+All other access type declarations are not permitted in |SPARK|, as well as all forms of anonymous access types.
-   [This follows from the rule forbidding use of the Ada reserved word **access**, which also disallows all forms of anonymous access types.]

 .. _etu-type_declarations: